Erica Brown and the Bluegrass Connection

 Steve Roy is a mulit-instrumentalist from Portland, Maine.
 While he is most well known for his bass playing, he also plays and teaches mandolin, guitar, and fiddle.
 He has performed locally as well as internationally with a myriad of bluegrass bands, including Erica Brown and the Bluegrass Connection, Laurie Lewis and Tom Rozum, Hit and Run Bluegrass, Spring Creek Bluegrass, Chris Stuart and Backcountry, The Stowaways, High Range, and many others.
 Bluegrass Now Magazine calls him a “dangerous weapon”.
 Steve also performs regularly in a wide variety of jazz, rock, country, rockabilly, and folk groups, and sometimes as a solo artist.
 Steve currently teaches at 317 Main St. Community Music Center in Yarmouth, Maine.

 Matt Shipman currently resides in Portland, ME and is a performer and teacher of acoustic and traditional music.
-He also enjoys playing bouzouki, tenor and clawhammer banjo.
 He attended the Hartt School of Music for a time where he studied Jazz trumpet before going back to his first love of traditional and acoustic music.
 This appreciation of traditional music is reflected in his college career, a 2004 graduate of Vermont College, majoring in a self designed major of Traditional Music Studies.
 For this study he traveled through Nova Scotia, North Carolina and Maine recording and compiling songs and stories from people he met, which later culminated as a radio documentary about traditional music in the 21st century.
 During that time he also attended the Old Town School of Folk Music in Chicago where he studied various instruments and styles.
-Matt currently performs and records with High Range, The Stowaways and Erica Brown’s Bluegrass Connection and various traditional Irish music ensembles in Maine and New Hampshire and enjoys the vibrant Portland musical community.
-He is currently working on a recording centered around Celtic finger-style guitar.
+Matt also plays bouzouki, clawhammer banjo and mandolin.